HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 The B2B Authorization Extension Object is used by client apps following the `client_credentials` flow to provide additional information regarding the context under which the request for data would be authorized.
 The client app constructs a JSON object containing the following keys and values and includes this object in the `extensions` object of the Authentication JWT as the value associated with the key name `hl7-b2b`.

+Servers that support the B2B client credentials flow described in this guide **SHALL** support this B2B Authorization Extension Object.
+The extension content is intended to assist with authorization decisions and audit logging.
+Authorization Servers **SHALL** process this extension in accordance with policies established by the trust community or communities governing the transactions.
+Other implementation guides **MAY** define additional Authorization Extension Objects to use together with this object for B2B client credentials workflows.

 <table class="table">
   <thead>
     <th colspan="3">B2B Authorization Extension Object<br>Key Name: "hl7-b2b"</th>